 - A two-year restriction is presumptively reasonable.

-- Employee has burden of proving undue hardship if raised as a defense.
+- The employee must prove undue hardship if raised as a defense.

 Exceptions to non-compete agreements in Alabama include: